hidefromkgb/nasm-8qns/README.md

 Compatible with Linux ≥ 2.6.

 Input:
- - none, but you can change FLD_SIZE to the desired value and recompile
+ - one- or two-digit board size

 Output:
- - the total number of distinct solutions for a FLD_SIZE × FLD_SIZE board
+ - the total number of distinct solutions for a given size